-Fort William sits on Scotland's beautiful west coast and is considered to be the largest town in the Highlands and the self-styled outdoor capital of the UK.
-Stunning beaches, glens, mountains, forests and lochs are all in easy - or perhaps not so easy - reach.
-Whether you're going to climb Ben Nevis, hike along the West Highland Way, visit the mountain resort of Glencoe or simply relax in the local surroundings, there's more than enough for you to do and places for you to stay.
-Fort William gets very busy in summer and has always been popular, and numbers of visitors have swelled even further in the wake of films such as Braveheart, Rob Roy and Harry Potter.
-Mountain biking in particular is a very popular pastime, and self-catering accommodation is available close to Fort William's downhill mountain biking tracks at Nevis Range.
+Fort William sits on Scotland's beautiful west coast in the shadow of Ben Nevis and is known as the outdoor capital of the UK.
+Stunning beaches, glens, mountains, forests and lochs are all in nearby.
+Whether you're going to climb Ben Nevis, hike along the West Highland Way, visit the mountain resort of Glencoe or simply relax in the local surroundings, there's more than enough for you to do and great places for you to stay.
+The choice of holiday accommodation near Fort William is extensive - chalets, lodges, crofts, cottages, houses and castles - just take your pick from some of the best Scottish self-catering properties.